Aspazija: Biography

 When they returned to independent Latvia after World War I, Aspazija was active in the feminist movement.
 She also joined the Latvian Social Democratic Workers' Party and was elected to the constitutional assembly.
-After Rainis died in 1929 Aspazija lived very privately in Riga or in her summer house in Dubulti.
-She died in 5 November 1943 in Dubulti and was buried in the Rainis cemetery in Riga, next to her husband.
+After Rainis died in 1929, Aspazija lived very privately in Riga or in her summer house in Dubulti.
+She died on 5 November 1943 in Dubulti, and was buried in the Rainis cemetery in Riga, next to her husband.

 Literary works

 Aspazija's first works are realistic, but most of her work is neo-romantic.
-Some are a nostalgic look to the past.
+Some are a nostalgic look at the past.
 For example, the play Vaidelote (a female servant to gods in Lithuanian mythology), written in 1894, takes place in the 14th century Grand Duchy of Lithuania.
 The plays Simple Rights and Unattained Goals provoked many discussions because of their protest against the patriarchal society.
 The play Silver Veil (Sidraba šķidrauts) is considered to be her best work.
 In 1923, she wrote a play titled Aspazija.

 In the poetry compilation Red Flowers, simple and ordinary things are viewed in a romantic light.
 At the same time, her poems are full of light, fantasy, and rebellious moods.
 In Soul's Twilight (1904), pessimistic moods take over.

 While living abroad, Aspazija wrote the poetry compilations Sunny Corner and Spread Wings, which have fewer social aspects and more intimate text, less rebellion against society, and more personal feelings.

+Latvian composer Lauma Reinholde used Aspazija’s text for her song “Menestins Meloja.”